Bergamo: Demographics

-In 2010, there were 119,551 people residing in Bergamo (in which the greater area has about 500 000 inhabitants), located in the province of Bergamo, Lombardia, of whom 46.6% were male and 53.4% were female.
+Bergamo has 120,580 inhabitants as of 2025, of whom 47.7% were male and 52.3% were female.
 Minors (children ages 18 and younger) totalled 16.79 percent of the population compared to pensioners who number 23.61 percent.
 This compares with the Italian average of 17.88 percent (minors) and 20.29 percent (pensioners).

 The average age of Bergamo residents is 45 compared to the Italian average of 43.
 In the eight years between 2002 and 2010, the population of Bergamo grew by 5.41 percent, while Italy as a whole grew by 5.77 percent.

 Economy

-Bergamo is situated in Lombardy, Italy's northern region where about a quarter of the country's GDP is produced.
+Bergamo is in Lombardy, Italy's northern region where about a quarter of the country's GDP is produced.

-Nowadays, the city has an advanced tertiary economy focussed on banking, retail, and services associated to the industrial sector of its province.
+The city has an advanced tertiary economy focused on banking, retail, and services associated with the industrial sector of its province.
 Corporations and firms linked to the city include UBI banking group, Brembo (braking systems), Tenaris (steel), and ABB (power and automation technology).

 Culture

 Notable natives

 Gaetano Donizetti was born in Bergamo in 1797.
 He's considered one of the most important composers of all time, best known for his almost 70 operas.
 Along with Gioachino Rossini and Vincenzo Bellini, he was a leading composer of the bel canto opera style during the first half of the nineteenth century and a probable influence on other composers such as Giuseppe Verdi.

 Bergamo was the hometown and last resting place of Enrico Rastelli, a highly technical and world-famous juggler who lived in the town and, in 1931, died there at the early age of 34.
 There is a life-sized statue of Rastelli within his mausoleum.
 A number of painters were active in the town as well; among these were Giovanni Paolo Cavagna, Francesco Zucco, and Enea Salmeggia, each of whom painted works for the church of Santa Maria Maggiore.
 Sculptor Giacomo Manzù and the bass-baritone opera singer Alex Esposito were born in Bergamo.

 The American electrical engineer and professor Andrew Viterbi, inventor of Viterbi's algorithm, was born in Bergamo, before migrating to the US during the Fascist era because of his Jewish origins.
-Designers born in Bergamo include the late Mariuccia Mandelli, the founder of Krizia and one of the first female fashion designers to create a successful line of men's wear.
+Designers born in Bergamo include Nicola Trussardi and the late Mariuccia Mandelli, the founder of Krizia and one of the first female fashion designers to create a successful line of men's wear.